 The debut CD for saxophonist Harrison Argatoff and pianist Noah Franche-Nolan, “Dreaming Hears the Still” draws heavily from western classical and jazz music, using composition as a medium for expression and improvisation.
 This CD features 9 pieces that capture both unique individual musicianship and a distinct approach to the saxophone-piano instrumentation.

 Noah and Harrison first met at a Youth Jazz Canada summer program in 2014.
-They developed a close friendship and an exciting musically driven association after years of intermittent collaboration as undergraduate jazz students at The University of Toronto.
-This duo was officially form in the winter of 2018.
+They developed a close friendship and exciting musical association after years of intermittent collaboration as undergraduate jazz students at The University of Toronto.
+This duo was officially formed in the winter of 2018.